nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 #### Implementation

-The undo feature allows users to erase the contents of the address book.
+The reset feature allows users to erase the contents of the address book.
 This feature is facilitated by the `ClearCommand`, `ClearCommandParser`, `AddressBookParser`, and `LogicManager` classes.
 The undo feature is implemented using the following components and operations:

 * `ClearCommand` — The core component responsible for erasing the entire address book.
 * `ClearCommandParser` — Handles the parsing of the arguments for the reset command.